Cream Cheese Spritz Recipe

 - Green food coloring, decorator candies and colored sugar, optional

-- 1. In a large bowl, cream the shortening, cream cheese and sugar until light and fluffy.
+- 1. Preheat oven to 350°.
+Cream shortening, cream cheese and sugar until light and fluffy.
 Beat in egg yolk and vanilla.
-Combine the flour, salt and cinnamon; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, salt and cinnamon; gradually add to creamed mixture and mix well.
 Stir in orange peel.
-Add food coloring if desired.
+If desired, add food coloring.

-- 2. Using a cookie press fitted with the disk of your choice, press dough 1 in. apart onto ungreased baking sheets.
-Decorate if desired.
-Bake at 350° for 9-12 minutes or until set (do not brown).
-Remove to wire racks to cool.
+- 2. Using a cookie press fitted with a disk of your choice, press dough 1 in. apart onto ungreased baking sheets.
+Decorate with candies and colored sugar as desired.
+Bake until set (do not brown), 9-12 minutes.
+Remove from pans to wire racks to cool.
 Yield: about 9 dozen.

 Reviews for Cream Cheese Spritz